esthergiles/esthergiles/README.md

    * Open source projects or programs centered around
       * Women's in STEM
       * Conservation
-      * Represenation and equality fo Black, Indigenous, and People of Color (BIPOC) in outdoor spaces
+      * Representation and equality of Black, Indigenous, and People of Color (BIPOC) in outdoor spaces
 - 🤔 I’m looking for help with ...
    * Integrating frameworks into existing projects
 - 💬 Ask me about ...